Alexis Alexandris

 Alexis Alexandris (Αλέξης Αλεξανδρής, sometimes wrongly called Alekos Alexandris born 21 October 1968) is a Greek former professional footballer who played as a striker.
+He has won 10 Greek championships from 1992 until 2003 and is also one of the youngest players to score a hat-trick in Greek football.

 Club career

 Alexandris began his career where he was born and raised, in Pelopas Kiato and in 1986 played for Veria.
-After Veroia he moved to AEK Athens in 1991 where he won 3 consecutive championships.
-In 1994 Alexandris moved to Olympiacos where he had a very successful career winning 7 Greek championships and 1 Greek cup.
-At the sunset of his career he was also both player and manager for APOP Kinyras during the team's first participation in the Cypriot First Division.
+In the summer of 1991 he moved to AEK Athens where he won 3 consecutive championships.
+In 1994 Alexandris decided not to renew his contract with the club and moved to Olympiacos where he also had a very successful career winning 7 Greek championships and 1 Greek cup.
+At the dawn of his career he was also both player and manager for APOP Kinyras during the team's first participation in the Cypriot First Division.

 International career

-Alexandris made 42 appearances and scored 10 goals for the Greece national football team, making his debut on 27 March 1991.
-He was a participant at the 1994 FIFA World Cup finals in the United States.
+Alexandris made 42 appearances and scored 10 goals for Greece, making his debut on 27 March 1991.
+He was a member of the squad that participated in the 1994 FIFA World Cup group stage in the United States.

 Managerial career

-Alexis Alexandris starting his managing career on 12 February 2008 after taking over Kerkyra FC in Second Division (Greece).
-He left Kerkyra after a disagreement with the club's owner and from then moved to Olympiakos as the manager of the under21 squad.
+Alexandris started his managerial career on 12 February 2008, taking over Kerkyra in second division.
+He left Kerkyra after a disagreement with the club's owner and then moved to Olympiacos as the manager of the under-21 squad.